Technical details on how fbs is meant to be used.

 appctxt.app.exec()

-For more information about @cached_property, see below.
+For more information about @cached_property,

 This dict-like object exposes some build settings.
 A common use case is to display your app's version: